 Add-ons are great opportunities to increase your average order value because they’re often presented after a client has already made their decision and anchored themselves with a large photography order, making it easier to swallow.

 To price your photo packages effectively, consider what value you’re presenting to your clients at each of your photography package tiers.
 For example:

 The basic photo package should cover the basic services clients want most.

 The mid-level photo package should cover the basic services, plus a little bit more.

-The high end photo package should be the premium one and include the basics plus all the bells and whistles you offer.
+The high-end photo package should be the premium one and include the basics plus all the bells and whistles you offer.

 Stagger the Photo Package Prices

-Another good rule of thumb is to identify the photo package you’d like to sell the most, and price it at just above the average you need to earn per shoot.
+A good general rule of thumb is to identify the photo package you’d like to sell the most, and price it at just above the average you need to earn per shoot.
 In most cases, this is the middle package, where you cover your costs and turn a small profit.
 Clients often opt for the middle package because they recognize it gives them value for their money without breaking the bank.